Rookout/docs/docs/installation-agent.md

                         Those will be available both for the scripting engine and the frontend.
                         The default value is an empty list.*

-For more advanced configuration visit our [agent configuration reference](agent.md)
+For advanced configuration options check out the [Advanced Agent Configuration](agent.md) section.